gadon1/slim/README.md

    Local - put your object/value at the top of a sub tree.
 That way you can share objects for a local tree or pass parameters between screens.

-3. Separate & not disconnected business logic - The `SlimObject` accessed by `SlimBuilder` allows you to separate the business from UI but gives access to current context.
+3. Separate & not disconnected business logic - The `SlimController` accessed by `SlimBuilder` allows you to separate the business from UI but gives access to current context.
 That gives you that ability to combine navigation flows and use the UI messages inside your business class.

-**SlimObject**\
+**SlimController**\
 abstract class that can be used for state management or logic, inherits from [ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) and gives you widget rebuild options:\
 `T slim<slim>()` - access to ancestor slims `updateUI({bool current = false})` - will refresh the state of all / current widgets that reference it (current update flag workd only if you access it via [SlimBuilder] widget).\
-`closeKeyBoard()` - close keyboard by requesting focuse The `SlimObject` has context propery to access the current context so you can use context extensions from inside a business login class interacting with UI:\
+`closeKeyBoard()` - close keyboard by requesting focuse The `SlimController` has context propery to access the current context so you can use context extensions from inside a business login class interacting with UI:\
 `showOverlay` - display overlay text message\
 `showWidget` - display overlay widget\
 `showSnackBar` - display snackbar with given text\